-A juvenile sex offender’s supervision may be transferred to another state, which is obligated upon acceptance to supervise the juvenile under the same standards it applies to in-state sex offenders.
+Supervision of a juvenile sex offender (JSO) may be transferred to another state, which is obligated upon acceptance to supervise the juvenile under the same standards it applies to in-state sex offenders.
 Among the key requirements are the following:

-- The sending state shall not allow a juvenile sex offender to transfer to the receiving state until the sending state’s request to transfer supervision has been approved or the receiving state has issued reporting instructions.
+- The sending state shall not allow a JSO to transfer to the receiving state until the request to transfer has been approved or the receiving state has issued reporting instructions.

-- When it is necessary for a juvenile sex offender to relocate or reside out of state with a legal guardian prior to the acceptance of supervision, under the provision of Rule 4-103(3), the sending state shall determine if the circumstances justify the use of a travel permit, including consideration of the appropriateness of the residence.
+- When it is necessary for a JSO to relocate or reside out of state with a legal guardian prior to the acceptance of supervision, under the provision of Rule 4-104(5), the sending state shall issue a travel permit.

 - The sending state must provide an approved travel permit along with a written explanation as to why ICJ procedures for submitting the referral could not be followed.

 - The sending state maintains responsibility until supervision is accepted in the receiving state.
-The receiving state shall have the authority to supervise the juvenile pursuant to reporting instructions from the receiving state.
+The receiving state has the authority to monitor the youth pursuant to reporting instructions from the receiving state.

-- A juvenile sex offender must abide by the offender registration laws of the receiving state, including felony or sex offender registration requirements, notifications, and DNA 18 testing.
-A juvenile sex offender who fails to register is subject to the laws of the receiving state.
+- A JSO must abide by the registration laws of the receiving state, including felony or sex offender registration requirements, notifications, and DNA testing.
+A JSO who fails to register is subject to the laws of the receiving state.

 References: